Skirting Board Calculator

 Rooms with more than four corners need extra waste allowance.
 Alcoves, chimney breasts, and bay windows all create additional corners that require mitre or cope cuts.
 Add roughly 2% waste per extra corner beyond the standard four.

 Bay windows with angled walls need custom mitre angles rather than the standard 45 degrees.
 Measure the actual angle of each bay panel with a sliding bevel gauge and transfer that angle to your mitre saw.
-A five-sided bay typically has 135-degree wall junctions, requiring 22.5-degree mitres.
+A canted (splayed) bay typically has 135-degree internal corners, which need 22.5-degree mitres, though bays vary, so trust the bevel reading over any assumed standard angle.

 Hallways with many doors have a high deduction ratio.
 A hallway with five door openings may only need skirting on 60% of its perimeter.
 In these cases, check that the calculator's board count still makes sense — you may be able to drop down to shorter boards to reduce waste from long offcuts.